jmielkeway/ccos4rbpi_volume0/chapter08/waitqueues.md

     SPIN_UNLOCK(&(waitqueue->lock));
 }
 ```

-The waitqueue lock protects not only the waitqueue from concurrent access, but also the wait objects as the sensitive aspects of their lists are manipulated after the lock is acquired.
-First, the waitlist member of the wait object must be empty to ensure the wait object is not added to the waitqueue multiple times.
-This may be more conservative than neccessary, but remember the `enqueue_wait` is called in an infinite loop, and it is not guarnateed the `struct wait` will be popped from the queue before the enqueue runs again.
+The waitqueue lock protects not only the waitqueue from concurrent access, but also the wait objects as their sensitive members are manipulated after the lock is acquired.
+First, the `waitlist` member of the wait object must be empty to ensure the wait object is not enqueued multiple times.
+This may be more conservative than necessary, but remember the `enqueue_wait` is called in an infinite loop, and it is not guaranteed the `struct wait` will be popped from the queue before the enqueue runs again.
 If the wait object's waitlist is empty, it is added to the waitqueue.
 The state of the current process is set to the requested state, and a memory barrier is issued before unlocking and returning to the caller.

 For completeness, the `SET_CURRENT_STATE` macro, defined in [include/cake/schedule.h](code0/include/cake/schedule.h) looks like: